 KRAZy Country 105.9 |

-- Will Carrie Underwood Make It Another Week at No. 1 on Top 20?
+- Carrie Underwood Returns To No. 1 on Top 20

 Steve Azar was born and raised in Greenville, Mississippi at the entrance to the Mississippi Delta.
 His mother was raised above the family grocery store located on Highway 61 in Clarksdale, MS near the infamous “Crossroads”.
 “The Crossroads” is the intersection of Route 61 and Route 49, or the 61/49 split as they call it there, in Clarksdale, Mississippi, made famous in the Robert Johnson song, “Cross Road Blues”.
 This is where Delta Blues legend Robert Johnson supposedly sold his soul to the Devil in exchange for mastery of the blues, or so the story goes.